-- We have increased costs and obligations as a result of being a public company. - We may not be successful in continuing to meet the internal control requirements of the Sarbanes-Oxley Act of 2002. - CC Capital and its affiliates, affiliates of Insight Partners and Temasek and its affiliates all have representation on our board of directors and beneficially own a significant equity interest in us and their interests may conflict with us or your interests. - We may issue additional shares of our Class A Common Stock or other equity securities without your approval, which would dilute your ownership interests and may depress the market price of your shares. - If analysts do not publish or cease publishing research or reports about us, our business or our market, or if they adversely change their recommendations regarding our Class A Common Stock, then the price and trading volume of our securities could decline. - We may amend the terms of the warrants in a manner that may be adverse to holders of the public warrants with the approval by the holders of at least 50% of the then outstanding public warrants.
+- CC Capital, Insight Partners, Francisco Partners and Temasek and their respective affiliates beneficially own a significant equity interest in us and all have representation on our board of directors, except Francisco Partners, and their interests may conflict with our or your interests. - We may issue additional shares of our Class A Common Stock or other equity securities without your approval, which would dilute your ownership interests and may depress the market price of your shares. - If analysts do not publish or cease publishing research or reports about us, our business or our market, or if they adversely change their recommendations regarding our Class A Common Stock, then the price and trading volume of our securities could decline. - We may amend the terms of the warrants in a manner that may be adverse to holders of the public warrants with the approval by the holders of at least 50% of the then outstanding public warrants.
 As a result, the exercise price of your warrants could be increased, the exercise period could be shortened and the number of shares of Class A Common Stock purchasable upon exercise of a warrant could be decreased, all without your approval. - Our warrants may have an adverse effect on the market price of our Class A Common Stock.